Preparing for and Dealing With OSHA Inspections

 - Higher-priority circumstances involving employee complaints or above-average injury and illness incidence rates are likely to warrant an on-site inspection.
 Before inspecting a facility, OSHA personnel do a fair amount of prep work to gather background information.
 Through the many data collection tools available to them, inspectors can find out how many employees work at your facility, whether or not you’ve been issued any previous citations, and your site’s overall injury and illness rate before they show up on site.

-.
+Check the Inspector’s Credentials.
 The scope and anticipated complexity of the inspection play a role in determining how many compliance officers will participate.
 No matter how many inspectors arrive at your facility, each compliance officer is expected to present his/her credentials, including a photo ID.
 It is not unheard of for individuals to represent themselves as regulatory inspectors in order to gain access to protected information about your business or the materials on hand at the facility.
-Don’t Overdo It

 Next is the crux of the inspection: the walk-around portion.
 The walk-around allows the compliance officer to go out into the facility and talk with employees, make observations, and take notes.
 Most compliance officers will ask to speak with employees as a normal part of the inspection process, so employees should be aware of this ahead of time.